rh-ai-quickstart/Fraud-Detection-data-versioning-with-lakeFS/deploy/Readme.md

 ```
 $ helm install my-lakefs ./helm/lakefs
 ```
-7. Create the reposotories in lakeFS, which will create the storage buckets in MinIO, using the `lakefs-repos-job.yaml` file.
+7. Create the reposotories in lakeFS, which will associate to the storage buckets in MinIO, using the `lakefs-repos-job.yaml` file.
 ```
 $ oc apply -f lakefs-repos-job.yaml
 ```